 Then came a phone conversation with an oncologist at St. Jude Children's Research Hospital, who said, "I've treated this before, and some people have been cured."

-Families, like Imani's, will never receive a bill from St. Jude for anything.
+Families, like Imani's, will never receive a bill from St. Jude for treatment, travel, housing or food.

 Khurram and Sarah are filled with joy and thanks for the milestones they’ve celebrated, milestones they once thought they’d never see: Imani’s first New Year’s, her first Ramadan, her first birthday and more firsts every day.